Anti Slip Floor Treatment

 In many instances, it is the business owners’ responsibility to prove that they “exercised reasonable care in the maintenance of the premises under the circumstances…business premises should be aware of the potentially hazardous conditions that arise from the way in which they conduct their business.”
 (Quote – Florida Supreme Court) “Slippery when wet” floor signs do not protect an establishment against litigation.
 They merely indicate that the owners recognize that they have a dangerous, slippery floor and have chosen not to correct the problem.

-When we finish the application process we can conduct a Slip Meter Reading and give you a report showing that the business has done its due diligence.
+When we finish the application process we can conduct a Slip Meter Reading and give you a report showing that your business has done its due diligence.